konigle/fe-site-design-task/README.md

 1. Propose and develop a different design of this navigation(contents, links remain same).
 State what type of websites can use this new design.
 2. Use Tailwind CSS for styling the component.

+## Deliverables
+1. A github repo containing the functional component
+2. Instructions to how we can preview the component
+3. A short video of working component.